karbachinsky/perl-algo/README.md

 # Algo
-This is Perl module Algo.
-Provides next functions:
+This is Perl module Algorithm::Statistic.
+Provides the following functions:

 * k order statistic